-- Promoting self-care, patient awareness and selfmanagement to reduce unnecessary prescribing of medicines available over the counter. - Developing consistent pathways and medicines usage across NEL for the management of long term conditions. - Expanding e-prescribing in secondary care and work with other providers to avoid medicines related delayed discharges. - Developing a pharmacy workforce strategy, to address gaps in primary and secondary care, and expand the role of prescribing pharmacists. - Developing a common approach to decommissioning / deprescribing with consistent responses for patients regardless of setting.
+- Promoting self-care, patient awareness and selfmanagement to reduce unnecessary prescribing of medicines available over the counter. - Developing consistent pathways and medicines usage across NEL for the management of long term conditions. - Expanding e-prescribing in secondary care and work with other providers to avoid medicines related delayed discharges. - Developing a pharmacy workforce strategy, to address gaps in primary and secondary care, and expand the role of prescribing pharmacists. - Developing a common approach to decommissioning / de-prescribing with consistent responses for patients regardless of setting. - Reviewing and optimising of biosimilar medicines.